HISTORY OF GLENROSA ELEMENTARY SCHOOL:

 The Grade seven students remained part of this school until September of 1999 when they were assigned to Glenrosa Middle School.

 Mr. Dan Armstrong remained principal at Glenrosa Elementary until 1982.
-He was followed by Roy Gunn, Doug Green, Merv Reynolds, Gordon Greffen, Dennis Tetreau, Brenda Leimert, Robert Tucker and currently Donna Stathers.
+He was followed by Roy Gunn, Doug Green, Merv Reynolds, Gordon Greffen, Dennis Tetreau, Brenda Leimert, Robert Tucker, Donna Staters and currently Tamalee Middleton.

 Glenrosa Elementary, Helen Gorman Elementary and Glenrosa Middle proudly serve the children of the Glenrosa area.